Dallas Mavericks: Uniforms

 During their expansion season of 1980–81, the Mavericks road uniform colors were royal blue with green and white trim, but the green and blue were reversed a year later, and green was the dominant road uniform color through 1992.
 However, in the 1992–93 season, they went back to their original road uniform scheme from their expansion season, with minor alterations to the "Dallas" script, a design that the Mavericks used until 2001.
 From 1980 to 2001, the home white uniforms had "Mavericks" in blue, with green and white trim, with a few minor alterations to the "Mavericks" script during the 1990s.
 The 1980s green road jerseys were revived in the 2004–05 season as part of the Mavericks' 25th anniversary.
 However, while the lettering from the 1980s uniform was present, the number scheme resembled the 1993–2001 uniforms.
 The green uniforms would be revived again in the 2015–16 season, still with the 1990s number scheme.
-The aforementioned uniforms were brought back for the 2020–21 season as part of Nike's "Classic" set, this time with the proper number scheme.
+The aforementioned uniforms were brought back for the 2020–21 and 2025–26 seasons as part of Nike's "Classic" set, this time with the proper number scheme.

 In the 2001–02 NBA season, the Mavericks drastically updated their logos and uniforms, with a new Dallas Cowboys-inspired color scheme of midnight blue, royal blue and silver.
 The new uniforms consist of a "Dallas" script on both the home and road jerseys.
 On the home jersey, "Dallas" is in midnight blue across the chest and the numbers are in royal blue with silver trim, while on the road jersey, "Dallas" is in white, with the numbers in silver and white trim.

 In the 2003–04 NBA season, the Mavericks debuted their shiny silver alternate uniforms, with "Mavericks" in white and royal blue trim, with blue numerals.
 However, it proved to be unpopular with fans (thus derisively nicknamed the 'Trash Bags'), and it was scrapped after just one game (at Lakers on October 28, 2003).

 In the 2004–05 NBA season, the Mavericks introduced an alternate green uniform similar to their 1980s road uniforms.
 They were designed by rapper Sean "P. Diddy" Combs, and featured "Mavs" in white on the front side of the jersey with blue trim, and the numbers in silver with white trim above the script on the left chest.